 Grand Ole Opry Tickets – Tickets can be purchased online and range from $40-99, based on seat location.
 Standing tickets are also available.
 We had main floor seats, row J in the center section.
 These tickets are priced at $70.
-I don’t know if the Opry usually sell out, but looking around the theater when we were there, we didn’t see any empty seats.
+I don’t know if the Opry usually sells out, but looking around the theater when we were there, we didn’t see any empty seats.
 There may have been some random singles, but it was a full house.
 Book early for best seat selection.
 Buy tickets here.

 Backstage Tours – The VIP Backstage tour is $150 per person and in the words of Tony, “worth every penny.”
 If you haven’t visited before, splurge with this add-on.
 The Daytime Backstage Tour is $27 for adults and $22 for kids.
 The Post Show Backstage Tour is $29 for adults and $22 for kids.
 You’re not going to go backstage every time you visit, so splash out for it at least once.
 Buy tours here.

-Madame Tussaud – The best value can be found purchasing your ticket online or through a discount offered by the concierge desk.
+Madame Tussaud – The best value can be found by purchasing your ticket online or through a discount offered by the concierge desk.

 Price: Discount prices $19.
 Even if you decide to stop by at the last minute, pull your phone out and making the booking.
 It saves $5 per ticket.
 Buy tickets online here.